Dissociative Disorders Glossary

 In general, individuals with MPD have a background of child abuse or other forms of severe childhood trauma.
-Dissociative identity disorder (DID) is the current name for this disorder in DSM-IV.
-In addition to the name change two items have been added to the criteria.
+MPD was renamed Dissociative Identity Disorder (DID) in the 1994 DSM-IV.
+Dissociative identity disorder (DID)- is the current name for this disorder in DSM-5.
+In addition to the name, more items have been added to the criteria.
 See also dissociative identity disorder for the current criteria.
 Adapted from DSM-III- R, p.
 272.

 • a consistent and ongoing set of response patterns to given stimuli

 • a significant confluent history